Layer8Err/laserfiche-api/docs/EntriesApi.md

 from laserfiche_api.rest import ApiException from pprint import pprint

+# Configure OAuth2 access token for authorization: OAuth2 Authorization Code Flow
+configuration = laserfiche_api.Configuration()
+configuration.access_token = 'YOUR_ACCESS_TOKEN'

 # create an instance of the API class
 api_instance = laserfiche_api.EntriesApi(laserfiche_api.ApiClient(configuration))
-repo_id = 'repo_id_example' # str | The requested repository ID.
+repository_id = 'repository_id_example' # str | The requested repository ID.
 entry_id = 56 # int | The requested entry ID.
 prefer = 'prefer_example' # str | An optional OData header.
-Can be used to set the maximum page size using odata.maxpagesize. (optional) format_value = false # bool | An optional query parameter used to indicate if the field values should be formatted.
+Can be used to set the maximum page size using odata.maxpagesize. (optional) format_field_values = false # bool | An optional query parameter used to indicate if the field values should be formatted.
 The default value is false. (optional) (default to false) culture = '' # str | An optional query parameter used to indicate the locale that should be used for formatting.
 The value should be a standard language tag.
-The formatValue query parameter must be set to true, otherwise             culture will not be used for formatting. (optional) select = 'select_example' # str | Limits the properties returned in the result. (optional) orderby = 'orderby_example' # str | Specifies the order in which items are returned.
+The formatFieldValues query parameter must be set to true, otherwise culture will not be used for formatting. (optional) select = 'select_example' # str | Limits the properties returned in the result. (optional) orderby = 'orderby_example' # str | Specifies the order in which items are returned.
 The maximum number of expressions is 5. (optional) top = 56 # int | Limits the number of items returned from a collection. (optional)